jbakse/site_builder/content/strategy/index.md

 }
 </style>

 So far we've been looking at low-level topics like how to use `random()` and `noise()`.
 This week we are changing focus to high-level planning.
-To create more complex systems you must develop a clear understanding of the your goal, create a plan to achieve that goal, divide that plan into sub-problems ([decomposition](https://en.wikipedia.org/wiki/Decomposition_(computer_science))) and create code to solve those sub-problems [implementation](https://en.wikipedia.org/wiki/Implementation).
+To create more complex systems you must develop a clear understanding of your goal, create a plan to achieve that goal, divide that plan into sub-problems ([decomposition](https://en.wikipedia.org/wiki/Decomposition_(computer_science))) and create code to solve those sub-problems ([implementation](https://en.wikipedia.org/wiki/Implementation)).

 When planning and coding a project, I tend to think in terms of *strategies* and *tactics*.